Alice Nutter (alleged witch)

-Alice Nutter (died 20 August 1612) was an English woman accused and hanged as a result of the Pendle witch hunt.
+Alice Nutter (died 20 August 1612) was an English Recusant noblewoman accused and hanged as a result of the Pendle witch hunt.
 Her life and death are commemorated by a statue in the village of Roughlee in the Pendle district of Lancashire.

 Life

-Unlike many accused of witchcraft, Alice was a member of a wealthy family who owned land in Pendle.
+Unlike many accused of witchcraft, Alice was a member of a wealthy and noble family who owned land in Pendle.

-She was accused of being present at a witch meeting on Good Friday in 1612 and of later causing the death of Henry Milton.
-Her principal accuser was a nine-year-old girl.
+She was accused of being present at a witch's coven on Good Friday, 1612, and later causing the death of Henry Milton.
+Her principal accuser was a nine-year-old girl called Jennet Device.
 Nutter protested her innocence although others pleaded guilty.

 Nutter's trial began at Lancaster Castle on 18 August where the accused were denied access to lawyers or the right to call witnesses.
 She was subsequently hanged at Gallows Hill in Lancaster on 20 August 1612.
 The others hanged were Anne Whittle ("Old Chattox"), Ann Redfearn, Elizabeth Device ("Squinting Lizzie"), Alison Device, James Device, Katherine Hewitt, Jane Bulcock, John Bulcock and Isobel Robey.